WIHS

 WIHS (104.9 FM) is a radio station broadcasting a Christian radio format.
 Licensed to Middletown, Connecticut, United States, the station serves the Hartford area.
-The station is owned by Connecticut Radio Fellowship, Inc. and features programming from Salem Communications.
+The station is owned by Connecticut Radio Fellowship, Inc. and features programming from Salem Radio Network.

 WIHS is a ministry of the Connecticut Radio Fellowship, broadcasting music, local and national Christian programs.
 WIHS is non-commercial, 100% listener supported, and has been broadcasting Christian programs since 1969.

 The call sign WIHS-TV was used from 1964 to 1966 by the Archdiocese of Boston on UHF Channel 38; that station is now WSBK-TV.